• Choose Medicine

 Patients with a history of substance abuse (either personal or familial), hypersensitivity disorder, epilepsy, phaeochromocytoma, blood disorders, hypertension, diabetes, hyperthyroidism, goitre, porphyria, liver disease, heart issues, or any mental health conditions should use trunylcypromine with caution.

 If you miss a dose, take it as soon as you remember.
-If it is within 2 hours of the next dose, skip the missed dose.
-Take your next dose at the regular time.
+If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.